 - The pressure within the eyeball is naturally maintained by a continuous flow of liquid called aqueous humour through the eyeball.
 Aqueous humour is produced by a part of the eye called the ciliary body.
 It drains out of the eyeball through channels called the trabecular meshwork.
 If the outflow of aqueous humour is blocked, the aqueous humour builds up inside the eye, increasing the pressure within the eyeball.

 How do I use it?

 - If you wear contact lenses, you should remove them before putting in these eye drops.
 You should wait at least 15 minutes after using the drops before putting your contact lenses back in.

 - One drop should be put into the affected eye(s) once a day, at the same time each day.
-Click here for instructions on how to put in the eye drops.
 The medicine is most effective if the drops are put in in the evening.

 - It is recommended that immediately after administering the eye drops, you press on the tear duct (at the corner of the eye closest to your nose) for about one minute.
 This is to minimise the amount of medicine that may be absorbed into the bloodstream and increase the local effect in the eye.

 - When using the eye drops you should take care to not touch the dropper tip to any surface, or to your eye, in order to avoid contaminating the eye drops with germs that could cause eye infections.